|Choosing the right font for your marketing campaign is a very important decision.

-|Palatino Linotype, Book Antiqua3||Palatino|
+|Palatino Linotype, Book Antiqua||Palatino|

 |Times New Roman||Times New Roman, Times|

-|Trebuchet MS1||Trebuchet MS|
+|Trebuchet MS||Trebuchet MS|

-|MS Sans Serif4||Geneva|
+|MS Sans Serif||Geneva|

-Fonts can be applied to an email in either the head style or the in-line CSS.
+|Although 18 fonts may seem limiting, there are ways to bring in custom fonts and set fallbacks to ensure your message is branded properly.
+Fonts can be applied to an email in either the head style or the inline CSS.
 Style placed in the head can be applied to specific classes and IDs.
 When those IDs and classes are referenced in the email body, that style is rendered.
-In-line CSS is placed directly into the HTML element containing the text that should display in that style.|
+Inline CSS is placed directly into the HTML element containing the text that should display in that style.|

 <style> in <head>

 |Applying style to the head is a simple way to broadcast a font across your entire email or a specific class.
 It works in all email platforms except Gmail (the ability to use the

 font-family: "HelveticaNeue-Light", "Helvetica Neue Light", "Helvetica Neue", Helvetica, Arial, "Lucida Grande", sans-serif;

-|You can apply a font-family style to all of the text in a table cell by placing in-line CSS in the
+|You can apply a font-family style to all of the text in a table cell by placing inline CSS in the

 <span style="font-family:'Architects Daughter',cursive,'Verdana','Helvetica';">Hello world!</span>

 @import, as it is not supported in all email clients.
-With a quick look into @import support, we can see that most web-based browsers like Gmail, Outlook.com, and Aol.com do not allow it; however, it is supported by iOS devices, Apple Mail, and Thunderbird.
-Outlook has limited support for
+Most web-based browsers like Gmail, Outlook.com, and Aol.com do not allow it.
+However, it is supported by iOS devices, Apple Mail, and Thunderbird.
+Outlook itself has limited support for